klauspost/reedsolomon/README.md

       data[i] := make([]byte, 50000)
     }

+    // The above allocations can also be done by the encoder:
-  // Fill some data into the data shards
+    // data := enc.(reedsolomon.Extended).AllocAligned(50000)

-    for i, in := range data[:10] {
+    // Fill some data into the data shards for i, in := range data[:10] {
       for j:= range in {
          in[j] = byte((i+j)&0xff)